 There is a huge selection of functional summer jackets.
 They are available for men, women, and children, for cyclists or hikers, for road bikes or mountain bikes.
-Here you will learn which jackets are available for summer weather, whether you need a cycling jacket at all in the summer, and you can quickly find out in questions & answers which one is best suited for your cycling plans.
+Here you can find out which jackets are available for summer weather, whether you need a cycling jacket at all in the summer, and you can quickly find out in Q&A which one is best suited for your cycling plans.

-It is sometimes difficult to choose between a windbreaker, a vest, or a summer cycling rain jacket.
-Our comprehensive guide explains what each jacket can do, because there are big differences, especially with cycling jackets for the summer.
-You can also continue reading directly at the decision-making aid in questions and answers at the very bottom to quickly and easily find the right jacket.
+It is sometimes difficult to decide between a windbreaker, a vest, or a summer cycling rain jacket.
+Our comprehensive guide explains what each jacket can do, because there are big differences, especially with cycling jackets for summer.
+You can also continue reading directly in the decision-making aid in Q&A at the very bottom and quickly and easily find the right jacket there.

-But let's start with the basic question: Do men need to buy a men's cycling jacket for the summer and women a women's jacket?
-Or is the difference not that important?
+But let's start with the fundamental question: Do men need to buy a men's cycling jacket for summer and women a women's jacket?
+Or is the difference not soooo important?

-Men's & Women's Cycling Jackets for the Summer
+Cycling Jackets for Men & Women for Summer

 ↪Is that really important?

-For many other accessories, the gender of the wearer is rather irrelevant.
-For cycling pants and cycling jackets, they must fit well, otherwise they cut in or form folds that chafe or pinch.
-When the cut is adapted to the body, this usually does not happen.
+With many other accessories, the gender of the wearer is rather irrelevant.
+For cycling shorts and jackets, it is important that they fit well, otherwise they can pinch or form folds that chafe or pinch.
+When the cut is adjusted to the body, this usually doesn't happen.

 Summer cycling jackets are available in men's and women's cuts.

-In contrast to the straight-cut men's jacket, summer cycling jackets for women are usually tailored and become a bit wider in the hip area.
+In contrast to the straight-cut men's jacket, summer cycling jackets for women are usually tailored and become a bit wider around the hips.
 This way, the jacket sits comfortably on the upper body.
-The seating position on the bike is of course also considered here, with longer sleeves, freedom of movement for the shoulders, and a back part that covers the back even when sitting.
-If a jacket can still be individually adjusted with Velcro fasteners and cords, it fits particularly well and does not flap in the wind.
+The sitting position on the bike is also taken into account here, with longer sleeves, freedom of movement for the shoulders, and a back part that covers the back even when sitting.
+If a jacket can be individually adjusted with Velcro fasteners and cords , it fits particularly well and doesn't flap in the wind.

-In terms of color, men's and women's cycling jackets are rather hard to distinguish today, as the outdated division into pink and blue no longer applies.
-They are also available in all possible styles.
+In terms of color, cycling jackets for men and women are rather difficult to distinguish today, as the outdated division into pink and blue no longer applies.
+They also come in all possible styles.

 These cycling jackets are the best for summer

-↪ Softshell, hardshell, vest or ultra-light – these cycling jackets you can wear in summer
+↪ Softshell, hardshell, vest, or ultralight – these cycling jackets can be worn in summer

 A rain jacket is also a classic among cycling jackets for summer.
 Most rain jackets are hardshell jackets, but there are other options as well!